slittorin/home-assistant-setup/README.md

    - With `File Editor` add the following files in directory `/config`:
      - `.env`
      - `sensors.yaml`
-6. Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and add at the bottom of the file:
+6. Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and:
-     - `allowlist_external_dirs` is required to get sensor.file to get last line of log-files.
-     ```yaml
-     homeassistant:
-       allowlist_external_dirs:
+   - Add at `allowlist_external_dirs:` and `packages:` configuration to bottom of the file.
+   - Add `sensor: !include sensors.yaml` configuration.
-         - '/config/logs'
+   - Add `logger:` configuration.

-       packages:
-     ```
-7. Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and add before the rows with `!include`:
-     ```yaml
-     sensor: !include sensors.yaml
-     ```
-8. We setup logging to log warning and above.
-   - Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and add:
-     ```yaml
-     logger:
-       default: warning
-     ```
-9. Setup Recorder correctly to keep data in database for 30 days, and write every 30:th (Updated 13/3-2022 from 10:th) second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card), and ensure that logbook is enabled:
-   - Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and add after `recorder:`:
-     ```yaml
-         purge_keep_days: 30
-         auto_purge: true
-         commit_interval: 30

-     logbook:
-     ```
+   - Add `purge_keep_days:`, `auto_purge:` and `commit_interval:` configuration.
-10. Add areas that is representative for your home.
+7. Add areas that is representative for your home.
    - Go to `Configuration` -> `Devices and services` -> `Areas` and update the rooms/areas that represent your home.
-11. Verify the config-file and restart.
+8. Verify the config-file and restart.
-12. Verify that the setup is working correct by looking in the Home Assistant logfile.
+9. Verify that the setup is working correct by looking in the Home Assistant logfile.

 ## History DB setup